smazzin/freedom-security/content/services/concierge-security.md

 intro_image_hide_on_mobile: false
 ---

 If you’re looking for the perfect security concierge for your commercial or office building you’ve come to the right place.
 We understand there Is a certain level of customer service skills that is required for this specific position.

+## Contact Us About Concierge Security